 This post covers all things to do in Tallinn that we discovered during our city break.

-The first day of our Tallinn weekend break we spent walking around, exploring the old Tallinn city centre.
+The first day of our Tallinn Itinerary we spent walking around, exploring the old Tallinn city centre.
 The old town exists in two parts.
 The upper town, Toompea, is the site of the castle and the cathedral.
 Historically, it was the seat of the rulers who looked down over the lower Old Town of Tallinn.
 The Old Town was the commercial and residential centre.
 Many of the buildings retain their original names, often indicating the purpose for which it was built as well.

 One of the best ways to spend a Tallinn weekend is just to wander around the city centre.
 It really is so stunning.
 Red tiled rooftops, pristine grey cobbled streets, original preserved Medieval buildings and traditional artisanal craft shops combine to create a sparkling mix of colour and culture.
 If you are short on time or just prefer some guidance, we recommend you this Old Town Walking Tour from Get Your Guide.
 In about 2 hours time you will catch the magical essence of Tallinn with a great guide.
 The tour itself gets constantly raging reviews.

 We started our Tallinn trip on the edge of the old town, at the Viru Gate, which forms part of the original city walls.
 Flower stalls lined up on our left as we approached the gate itself. (the picture below was taken later in the day, and we wanted to share this one as it looks so pretty all lit up!)